yii2tech/ar-variation/README.md

 As it has been already said [[\yii2tech\ar\variation\VariationBehavior]] works through relations.
-Thus, in order to make variation attributes feature work, it will perform an extra query to retrieve the default variation model, which may produce performace impact in case you are working with several models.
+Thus, in order to make variation attributes feature work, it will perform an extra query to retrieve the default variation model, which may produce performance impact in case you are working with several models.
 In order to reduce number of queries you may use `with()` on the default variation relation:

 ```php